-- b) Typical situations where the Non-sparking explosion-protection technique is used. - c) Actions or conditions that would void the protection provided by the Non-sparking technique. - d) The use of Standards in determining the requirements to which the design of the Nonsparking explosion-protected apparatus shall comply.
+- b) Typical situations where the Type of protection 'n' explosion-protection technique is used. - c) Actions or conditions that would void the protection provided by the Type of protection 'n' technique. - d) The use of Standards in determining the requirements to which the design of the Type of protection 'n' explosion-protected apparatus shall comply.